Snaacky/thewiki/docs/guides/quality.md

 3. **Additional Content** - BDs allow studios to add as much content as they want and fix any mistakes made due to budget/time/airing duration constraints

-4. **Improvements** - Fully redrawn scenes, extra details, shading improvements, removed dimming/brightness changes, etc.
+4. **Improvements** - Fully redrawn scenes, extra details, shading improvements, dimming/brightness changes, etc.

 See the comparisons below between BD and WEB: